-Long term “global warming” is “increasing global energy” as the one thing we know is that total energy the earth is capturing from the sun is increasing.
-The earth is a very complex system and we are doing an experiment to find out what happens when the earth retains more of the sun’s transmitted energy.
+Long term “global warming” is “increasing global energy”.
+This is the one thing we know, that total energy the earth is capturing from the sun is increasing.
+The earth is a very complex system and so we are doing an experiment to find out what happens when the earth retains more of the sun’s transmitted energy.
 The major effect is a warming of the earth, but this will not be even across the globe, in fact in the UK warming of the planet may change the Gulf Stream ocean current and over time make the UK considerably cooler (Newfoundland climate).

 The graph below shows the increase in global temperature between 1880 and 2010, with a nearly 1 degree rise in surface temperature caused by the 100ppm (part per million) increase in CO2 in the atmosphere.

 CO2 is essential for life on earth, with plants photosynthesising CO2 to allow them to grow and to provide food for animals.
-For the earth’s climate to be stable we need the level of GHG gases in the atmosphere to remain constant, so the earth (sea / permafrost / rocks / humans / animals / etc) can only emit as much GHGs as is being absorbed through photosynthesis, formation of carbonate minerals, absorbed in the oceans.
+For the earth’s climate to be stable we need the level of GHG gases in the atmosphere to remain constant, which is the case when the earth (sea / permafrost / rocks / humans / animals / etc) emit as much GHGs as is being absorbed through photosynthesis, formation of carbonate minerals, absorbed in the oceans.
 This balance is net zero CO2 for the whole world and was the state the world was in for millennia, but this was changed by fossil fuel driven industrialisation.

 The global population needs to get to net zero carbon dioxide emission to stop the earth continuing to absorb more and more of the sun’s energy, so stopping the earth getting ever hotter.
-The Paris Climate Convention agreed to limit temperature rise to 2 degrees.
-The alternative to do nothing would be a huge experiment, which our models suggest would be a disaster, increased sea level, longer droughts, stronger storms, etc..
-There is a significant risk that our models are wrong and with even greater increase in temperature then other mechanisms may change the climate even more drastically, change in ocean currents, release of methane from permafrost.
-The 2 degree rise will be difficult to adapt to across the globe, higher levels of temperature rise may be impossible to adapt to, making significant populated areas of the world uninhabitable.
+The Paris Climate Convention agreed to limit temperature rise to 1.5 degrees.
+The alternative to do nothing would be a huge experiment, which theoretical models suggest would be a disaster, increased sea level, longer droughts, stronger storms, more wildfire, etc..
+There is a significant risk that the models are wrong and as the temperature rises other mechanisms may change the climate even more drastically, change in ocean currents, release of methane from permafrost.
+The 1.5 degree rise will be difficult to adapt to across the globe, higher levels of temperature rise may be impossible to adapt to, making significant populated areas of the world uninhabitable.

 Industrialisation based on wood or hydropower may cause pollution / land damage but will not directly increase CO2 emissions.
 With trees being continually grown and burnt, so CO2 is captured by the tree then released when it is burnt and then captured when a new tree is grown.
 The use of fossil fuels gave us access to high density energy source, but when burnt the CO2 adds to the concentration in the atmosphere as there is no capture built in and the CO2 emitted by fossil fuels was captured by trees which grew over millions of years.